Celebrating DW250: A Virtual Christmas Birthday

 This event will also introduce the six artists commissioned to make new work in response to Dorothy Wordsworth’s life and work: Ananya Rao-Middleton; Daisy Lafarge; Hannah Hodgson; Polly Atkin; Vahni Anthony Ezekiel Capildeo and The Bookshop Band.

-All events will be held on zoom with captions by otter.ai and BSL interpreters.
+All events will be held on zoom with captions by otter.ai.

 Sarah Corbett has published five collections of poetry, including the verse novel And She Was (Pavilion, 2015), and most recently A Perfect Mirror (Pavilion Poetry/Liverpool University Press, 2018), which takes its title from Dorothy Wordsworth’s Grasmere Journals and emerged as part of her collaborative project, ‘Dorothy’s Colour’ with the visual artist, Zoe Benbow’, in 2017.
 Sarah also writes fiction and has won two Northern Writer’s Awards for fiction.
 She is currently working on her second novel and a sixth work in poetry.
 Sarah teaches Creative Writing for Lancaster University and lives in Hebden Bridge, where she will direct the first Sylvia Plath Literary Festival in 2022.